danilnagy/discover_legacy/README.md

 With the CAD model open, an optimization job is started by executing a Python script that launches the job handler and passes to it all the relevant information about the job, including the inputs used by the model, the objectives of the optimization, and any relevant options.
 When a job is started a subfolder is automatically created to store all the information of that job, including a dataset of all designs analyzed and optionally a folder of screenshots for each design.
 Each job folder also contains an "index.html" file which launches the *Explore* interface for exploring the design space and viewing specific designs analyzed during the optimization job.

-## 2. Getting started
+## 2. Dependencies

+- [Python 2.7](https://www.python.org/downloads/) - Discover is written entirely in Python 2.7.
+It does not rely on any external Python libraries, but Python 2.7 must be installed on your computer in order for it to run (version 2.7.13 was tested with this release).
+At this time Python 3 is not supported.
+- [GHPython](http://www.food4rhino.com/app/ghpython) - Grasshopper library that allows the Grasshopper file to communicate with *Discover* (version 0.5.1.0 tested with this release)
+- [Karamba](http://www.food4rhino.com/app/karamba) - (optional) structural FEA solver for Grasshopper used in some example files

+### 2.1 Installing Python

+TK

+### 2.2 Installing GHPython

+TK

-To start using *Discover*, all you need is a local copy of this repository.
+Once you have installed the dependencies, all you need to run *Discover* is a local copy of this repository.
 If you are familiar with GitHub, you can fork this repository and clone it to a local folder of your choice.
 If you don't want to use Github you can simply download the repository by clicking on the green "Clone or download" button above and clicking on "Download ZIP".
 Then unzip the files to a local folder of your choice.

 The repository includes several example files which you can use to test Discover, or modify for your own projects.
 Each project must have as a minimum a `.gh` Grasshopper file which describes the parametric model, and a `.py` Python script which describes and runs the optimization job.
 In order for *Discover* to work, both of these files must stay in the main repository folder.
 The repository includes two template files, `template.gh` and `run-template.py` which you can use as a starting point for your own projects.

-**Dependencies**

-- [Python 2.7](https://www.python.org/downloads/) - (required) *Discover* needs Python 2.7 to run, it will not work with Python 3 (version 2.7.13 tested with this release)
-- [GHPython](http://www.food4rhino.com/app/ghpython) - (required) Grasshopper library that allows the Grasshopper file to communicate with *Discover* (version 0.5.1.0 tested with this release)
-- [Karamba](http://www.food4rhino.com/app/karamba) - (optional) structural FEA solver for Grasshopper used in some example files

 ## 3. Setting up the model